$\texttt{immrax}$: A Parallelizable and Differentiable Toolbox for Interval Analysis and Mixed Monotone Reachability in JAX: Applications

-In the \texttt{immrax.neural} module, we provide several functions related to this implementation of closed-loop neural network verification.
-The \verb|NeuralNetwork| class is implemented using Equinox~\citep{equinox_kidger}.
-The transform \texttt{immrax.crown} uses \verb|jax_verify| to create a function mapping an \verb|Interval| input to a \verb|CrownResult|, which contains the tuple $(\ulC,\olC,\uld,\old)$.
-The inclusion function~\eqref{eq:vehicleclinclfun} and its associated embedding system~\eqref{eq:embsys} are implemented in the \verb|NNCEmbeddingSystem| class.
-Once the embedding system is built, we integrate its dynamics using \texttt{diffrax}~\citep{diffrax_kidger}, with Euler integration and Tsit5~\citep{tsit5} (an explicit 5-th order Runge-Kutta method), to compute overapproximations of the vehicle's reachable set using Proposition~\ref{prop:reachset}.
-In Table~\ref{tab:vehicle}, we compare the runtimes (after JIT compilation) across several different numbers of initial partitions on the CPU/GPU, as well as to a similar (hybrid mode) implementation in \verb|ReachMM|~\citep{SJ-AH-SC:23c}.
-The compiled \immrax implementation sees substantial improvement in the runtime on the CPU, allowing it to even perform the higher fidelity Tsit5 algorithm in a fraction of the time as compared to Euler integration on \verb|ReachMM|.
+In this example, we reimplement the interaction-aware first-order inclusion function from our previous work \texttt{ReachMM}~\citep{SJ-AH-SC:23c} using \immrax.
+We compare to the nonlinear bicycle model~\citep[Section VII.A]{SJ-AH-SC:23c}---and the full implementation details can be found in the correponding Jupyter notebook in the \immrax documentation.
+In Table~\ref{tab:ARCH_table}, we compare the runtimes (after JIT compilation) across several different numbers of initial partitions on the CPU/GPU, as well as to a similar (hybrid mode) implementation in \verb|ReachMM|~\citep{SJ-AH-SC:23c}.
+The compiled \immrax implementation sees substantial improvement in the runtime on the CPU, allowing it to perform the higher fidelity Tsit5 algorithm in a similar runtime as Euler integration on \verb|ReachMM|.
 Additionally, while the GPU performance on a single initial partition is worse than the CPU, as the number of initial partitions increase, the benefits of the parallelization is clear as it can compute, \emph{e.g.}, $625$ partitions in less than $10\times$ the runtime of a single partition on the CPU.